martingeorgiu/spots_federated/readme.md

-# Federated learning of ANNs for image classification
+# Federated learning of ANNs for image classification of spots

 ## Setup